Stuycs-K/final-project-10-wang-daniel-yeung-yonna/PRESENTATION.md

 Left Alphabet:  BAZOMLYXITSRQDEPCNKJWHUGVF <br />
 Right Alphabet: CKIWLHGFESDQBNZYAXJVUTRPOM <br />
 Plain Text: CAT <br />
-Zenith: The first letter of the alphabet.
+Zenith: The first letter of the alphabet. <br />
-Nadir: The middle letter of the alphabet (letter 14).
+Nadir: The middle letter of the alphabet (letter 14). <br />
 Step 1: Engaging the Disks <br />
 Make sure the left and right disks are engaged.
 This means verifying that the first letter of the right and left alphabte match up in the disks. <br />